 For us, education comes first.
 We are not a store that pushes half-hour lessons to bring in more bodies to buy merchandise.
 With us, lesson length is chosen based on the age, goals, and individual needs of the student.
-Many students who start with too short of a lesson time quit because they get frustrated and believe that they are simply not good at playing music.
+Our unique system of music education is customized to each student.

 Acoustic Guitar Lessons, Bassoon Lessons, Bass Lessons, Cello Lessons, Clarinet Lessons, Classical Guitar Lessons, Contrabass Lessons, Drum and Percussion Lessons, Early Childhood Music Education, Electric Bass Lessons, Electric Guitar Lessons, Electric Violin Lessons, Flute Lessons, French Horn Lessons, Guitar Lessons, Jazz Guitar Lessons, Marimba Lessons, Oboe Lessons, Piano Lessons, Recording and Music Engineering, Saxophone Lessons, Theory and Eartraining, Trombone Lessons, Trumpet Lessons, Tuba Lessons, Upright Bass, Violin Lessons, Viola Lessons, Voice Lessons

 Alternate instruments available upon request: banjo, harmonica, mandolin, recorder, ukulele, xylophone